SteveKhoa/hm_dip/README.md

 *For personal educational purpose.*

-Homemade Image Processing Library for .pgm format.
+Homemade Image Processing Library with a help of Linear Algebra!

-To start using, take a look at the examples in example.cpp
+Notes
+---
+ready.cpp is a 'ready to use' file, intended for personal testing and examples.
+This file could be used directly as an example of this library.

+Features
+---
+*Not yet*